 Split Horizon, Route Poisoning and Holddown Explained

-RIP as a distance vector protocols is also susceptible to routing loops (network problem which enable a data packet to continually being routed through the same routers over and over.
-The data packets continue to be routed within the network in an endless circle.) .
+RIP as a distance vector protocols are also susceptible to routing loops (network problem which enables a data packet to continually being routed through the same routers over and over.
+The data packets continue to be routed within the network in an endless circle.).

 example network topology.

 Using the above diagram, R2 has a route to the subnet 192.168.1.0/24 that is advertised to router R1 by using RIP.

 R1 receives the update and stores the route on its routing table.

 R1 knows that the routing update for that route has come from R2, so it won’t advertise the route back to router R2, because, if the route to the network goes down, router R1 could receive a route to the subnet 192.168.1.0/24 from R2.

 Router R1 now believes that R2 has the route to reach the subnet, and uses that route.
 R2 receives update packets from R1 and sends them back to R2 because both routers think that each has a route to reach the subnet, this will go on forever; this what is called a routing loop.

 Route poisoning is another method distance vector routing protocols use to prevent routing loops.

 When a router detects that one of its directly connected routes has failed, the router sends the advertisement for that route with an infinite metric of 16 (“poisoning the route”).